SubstructureOne/kestrel-docs/docs/Pillars/paygo.md

 pay for infrastructure costs imposed by their usage of a given application (plus a premium: see the [Fair Compensation](faircompensation) documentation).
-In this way creators don't need to worry about business models or upfront investment - *all* of their users pay their own way.
+In this way creators don't need to worry about business models or upfront investment - their users pay their own way.

-This does of course provide a barrier to adoption, as users effectively cannot even test-run a product without setting up some form of payment.
+This does of course provide a barrier to adoption, as users effectively cannot test-run a product without setting up some form of payment.
 We try to address this concern in the following ways:

 ## Nanotransactions